 To help you better understand California liability waiver agreements, our California personal injury lawyers discuss the following:

-- 2. What kinds of injuries can be covered?
+- 2. What injuries are covered?

-- 3. Ordinary vs Gross Negligence
+- 3. Ordinary vs. Gross Negligence

-- 4. When is a liability waiver enforceable?
+- 4. Are liability waivers enforceable?

 - 5. Can a minor sign a liability waiver?